-- 1.104.
-One of our outcomes is that planned relocation should not exacerbate socio-economic inequalities and need not preserve them.
-A relevant principle is that the system of relocation and transition to safety must be reflect important community values.
-Considered together, these mean that the system for planned relocation must be fair and must be perceived to be fair. - 1.105.
+- 1.105.
 Two considerations are fundamental to the concept of 'fairness' in this context. - 1.105.1.
 Intergenerational fairness means that present generations cannot minimise the likely impact of climate change and avoid taking action, or simply leave the problems it will cause to be dealt with by future generations.
 In other words, we cannot act in a way that transfers the costs of climate change to future generations.
 Rather, fairness requires that we attempt to mitigate the rate and impact of climate change now, by reducing or eliminating its human-related causes and that we put in place measures to address its ongoing and long-term impacts, including through planned relocation. - 1.105.2.
 When we deal with the impact of climate change (eg, by responding to extreme weather events or sea-level rise), we should do so in a way that avoids perpetuating existing social and economic inequalities and prevents avoidable escalation of such inequalities, including across different regions and generations.
 Wealth preservation should not be an objective of the system. - 1.106.
 Without an agreed framework, ad hoc and potentially inconsistent governmental responses to chronic climate change impacts and adverse natural events are likely to strain perceptions of fairness and responsible use of public resources.
 They will erode the confidence of property owners, financial institutions and the wider public, and will undermine trust in public institutions. - 1.107.
 Risks to consistency may arise through natural and other disasters that are not the result of climate change (such as earthquakes, volcanic eruptions and industrial contamination), but which raise comparable concerns about relocation from danger and community response.
 As a result, these should fit within the design of any framework for relocation.